ndd21/PHYS281/docs/exercises.md

             return values[half]
     ```

-## Exercise 2
+## Exercise {{ counter() }}

 !!! question
     Write a function that:

      * takes in a list of strings as an argument,
      * finds the unique strings,
-    * counts the number of occurances of each of those unique strings in the list
+     * counts the number of occurrences of each of those unique strings in the list
      * returns those number counts in a dictionary keyed by the unique string values.

     E.g.,